bigsnarfdude/guide-to-data-mining/README.md

 Introduction to social filtering.
 Basic distance measures including Manhattan distance, Euclidean distance, and Minkowski distance.
 Pearson Correlation Coefficient.
 Implementing a basic algorithm in Python.

+###Getting Started with Recommendation Systems

+####Contents

+How a recommendation system works.
+How social filtering works
+How to find similar items
+Manhattan distance
+Euclidean distance
+Minkowski distance
+Pearson Correlation Coefficient
+Cosine similarity
+implementing k-nearest neighbors in Python the Book Crossing dataset

 ##Chapter 3: Implicit ratings and item-based filtering

 This chapter starts with a discussion of the types of user ratings we can use.
 Users can explicitly give ratings (thumbs up, thumbs down, 5 stars, or whatever) or they can rate products implicitly–if they buy an mp3 from Amazon, we can view that purchase as a ‘like’ rating.